 Because of so many pillars and arches it look like a mosque, but has big pyramidal roof in centre.
 Mallabhum king Hambir Malla Dev (Bir Hambir) commissioned Rashmancha in 1600 as a theater, venue for religious or cultural event.

-Other terracotta temples in South of Bishnupur town
+Other terracotta temples in Bishnupur

 Jor Mandir a temple complex having three temple in a row.
 Jor Mandir also stands for Pair of temple, two temples are quite similar to each other, while third one is comparatively smaller.
 Malla King Krishna Singh build these temple in 1726.